inrae/GenomAsm4pg/README.md

 ### 3. Run the workflow

 #### <ins>A. On a HPC (SLURM)</ins>
-- Update job.sh with the correct paths to Singularity/Apptainer and Miniforge.
+- Update `asm4pg` file with the correct paths to Singularity/Apptainer and Miniforge.
-- Provide and environment with `Snakemake` and `snakemake-executor-plugin-slurm` in `job.sh`, under `source activate wf_env`, you can create it like this :
+- Provide and environment with `Snakemake` and `snakemake-executor-plugin-slurm` in `asm4pg` file, under `source activate wf_env`, you can create it like this :
 ```bash
 conda create -n wf_env -c conda-forge -c bioconda snakemake=8.4.7 snakemake-executor-plugin-slurm
 ```